crsherman/nodejs-poolController-mqtt/README.md

 Precaution:  make a backup copy of your config.json or customized configuration file.

 #3.
+Modify outputSocketToMQTT.js line 42 to specify the IP address of YOUR MQTT server on your network.

+#4.
 Add the outputSocketToMQTT.js file to the nodejs-poolController/src/inegrations folder on your rapsberry pi

-#4.
+#5.
 Run npm install in the nodejs-poolController folder where package.json exists

 ## Requirements

 A mqtt broker must be available on your network.
 I utilize the Eclipse Mosquitto MQTT broker [here](https://mosquitto.org).

 Of course the nodejs-poolController running on your system.
+PLEASE NOTE: THIS INTEGRATION ONLY WORKS FOR VERSION 5.3.1 AND LOWER.
+IT HAS NOT BEEN UPDATED FOR THE NEWER VERSION 6.0.

 Node-red if you are planning on integrating into a home automation system or such.